-You can compare numbers, records, weeks spent at the top of the chart–but it’s really the things you can’t measure that make these artists kings.
+You can compare numbers, records, weeks spent at the top of the chart-but it's really the things you can't measure that make these artists kings.
 Consider the cultural impact that they have had on music, America and the world.
+From Atlanta to Austin and beyond, country music is at the heart of what makes this nation great, and these men are what makes country music great.
 What would Las Vegas be like without Elvis?
 What would Texas be like without Bob Wills?
 These are the questions that make these artists legends.

 The Case for Roy Acuff